Dibden Center for the Arts not only serves our students and college community — it also acts as a partner to local and regional organizations.

 By bringing in a multitude of local and internationally known performers to the local area, this in turn brings multitudes to Lamoille County.
 This ripple effect is felt in restaurants, lodging, a variety of retail establishments and as a value added enhancement in the real estate market.

 Another way Dibden contributes to the creative economy is through educating, training and developing creative industry workers for Vermont and the country.
 This includes the artistically trained, such as actors, musicians, visual artists —but of equal importance —the technicians and creative workers in related fields that support the infrastructure of local creativity: stage managers, lighting designers, set designers, sound engineers, costumers and audiovisual technicians.

 Dibden Center provides a venue for local non-profits and area schools to present and attend events in a professional and nurturing environment.

-Among the best-attended types of events at Dibden have been performances by the local dance schools and companies which include: Stowe Dance Academy, River Arts: On The Rise, The Lamoille Lancer Dancers of Lamoille Union High School, The Renita Arnold Dance School of Morrisville, The Vermont Ballet Theater of Essex Jct., St. Albans Dance Academy, the JSC Dance Ensemble, The Vermont Dance Collective directed by our own Professor of Dance, Maris Wolff and the Burklyn Ballet Theater in residence each summer which draws from a national and international pool of dancers, choreographers and instructors.
+Among the best-attended types of events at Dibden have been performances by the local dance schools and companies which include: Stowe Dance Academy, River Arts, The Lamoille Lancer Dancers of Lamoille Union High School, The Renita Arnold Dance School of Morrisville, The Vermont Ballet Theater of Essex Jct., St. Albans Dance Academy, the JSC Dance Ensemble, The Vermont Dance Collective and the Burklyn Ballet Theater in residence each summer which draws from a national and international pool of dancers, choreographers and instructors.